 What is Aer Lingus policy on pet acceptance?

 Transporting pets on Aer Lingus flights is allowed only in the hold.
 Depending on the passenger’s itinerary, the rules for pet acceptance may vary.
-The pets must be booked through IAG Cargo or by contacting Aer Lingus Reservations, and they will be carried in the aircraft hold.
+The pets must be booked through IAG Cargo, and they will be carried in the aircraft hold.
 Separate rules apply for passengers traveling with Service Animals and Aer Lingus Regional flights.

 Which pets are allowed to travel on Aer Lingus flights?

 Household pets (cats, dogs, rabbits) are accepted for transportation, but further restrictions may apply depending on the destination.
 These breeds will not be accepted: Akita, American Pit Bull, American Staffordshire Terrier, Argentino, Boxers, Bulldogs, Fila Brasileiro, Mastiff, Pitbull Terrier, Pugs, Tosa, Rottweiler, and Persian/Exotic cats.
-Animals need to be at least 10 weeks old, and the maximum weight of an animal container must not exceed 64 kg (141 lbs).
+Animals need to be at least 15 weeks old.
+Pets are not accepted on A321neo LR aircraft.

 Pets in the Hold